reruo321/Java_Practice/Chapter-03/README.md

     double d3 = 12345.67891-E3;   // 12.34567891

 #### 3. Character Literal & String Literal
-※ Understanding explanation of string literal may need knowledge from later chapters.
-Check it later if you feel this hard.
+※ Understanding some explanation of string literal may need knowledge from later chapters, so take it easy.

 Character literal in Java can contain ASCII code, and even Unicode (UTF-16) characters.
 A Java programmer is allowed to use Unicode characters directly, or utilize "Unicode escape ('\u')" if the editor and file system do not permit it.
 Use single quotes for char literals like below.